NeLy-EPFL/NeuroMechFly/docs/biomechanical_tutorial.md

 **Changing visual/collision shape**

 On the other hand, changing the *visual* and *collision* shapes is fairly easy and keeps the mass and intertial measurements untouched.
 To change these shapes, you must change the ```geometry``` definition in the ```collision``` and ```visual``` attributes for the link.
 We performed such an operation in our [publication](https://www.biorxiv.org/content/10.1101/2021.04.17.440214v2) to change the morphology of NeuroMechfly's detailed antennae into sticks.
+You can find an example on how to make these changes in the script ```scripts/model/change_sdf_forelegs.py```.

 <table>
 <tr>